vibeus/vibe-website/content/blog/what-you-need-to-know-about-synchronous-and-asynchronous-communication/index.md

-{{< common/srcset "image-2.jpg" "Async communication works well for flexible workplaces" >}}
+{{< common/srcset "image-2.jpg" "Async communication works well for flexible workplaces." >}}

 There are other benefits to asynchronous messaging, too.
 Face-to-face conversations enhance connection, but they can also steal time away from your work.
 And it’s hard to concentrate on doing deep work when your email inbox is open and constantly filling up.
 Establishing an asynchronous plan lets workers focus during a time that works best for them, instead of constantly feeling the pressure to respond to every email as it rolls in.

-## Collaboration and Communication at Vibe
+## Collaboration and communication at Vibe

 We mentioned earlier that Vibe has a remote team, so we’ve done our share of both synchronous and asynchronous communications.